bca-95/hclust/README.md

-*The module is already functional.
-However, I still need to update the readme file. <br>
 *In the near future, I would like to integrate this script in deep learning, to choose wisely all the input hyper-parameters

 # Revised hierarchical clustering (RHCC)
 ## Introduction
+The Revised Hierarchical Clustering (RHCC) aims to cluster structures of biomolecules sharing similar conformations. <br>
-The Revised Hierarchical Clustering is an automated algorithm to select clusters from a hierarchical representation, by transforming this latter into a reachability plot.
+The RHCC is an automated algorithm to define clusters from a hierarchical representation, by transforming this latter into a reachability plot.
 Thus, the RHCC merge the concept of the hierarchical clustering algorithm and density based clustering OPTCS.
 The general idea was inspired from the paper work of Sander and collaborators : DOI:10.1007/3-540-36175-8_8.
 The motivation behind the development of RHCC emerged from the difficulty of reading a dendogram, and defining optimum hyperparameters of OPTIC for a large data set.